 If you meet the conditions for the special allowance for fishing/hunting and seafarers in the same income year, the special allowance for seafarers will be given first up to a maximum amount of NOK 80,000 under this item.

-As the maximum amount for the special allowance for fishing/hunting is NOK 150,000, the special allowance for fishing/hunting may also be given up to NOK 70,000 under item 3.2.14.
+As the maximum amount for the special allowance for fishing/hunting is NOK 150,000, the special allowance for fishing/hunting may also be given up to the total sum of seafarer's allowance and fisherman's allowance is NOK 150,000 under item 3.2.14.

 If you began or stopped during the year so that you worked less than 130 days onboard, you may still be entitled to the special allowance for seafarers if you: